The Abbey Curriculum

 Areas of study

-The Science curriculum aims to develop scientific knowledge and conceptual understanding of the disciplines of Physics, Chemistry and Biology.
-Pupils learn about nature, processes and methods of science through different types of science enquiries which help them understand the world around them.
+The Science curriculum aims to develop scientific knowledge and conceptual understanding of elements of Physics, Chemistry and Biology.
+Pupils learn about nature, processes and methods of science through different types of scientific enquiries which help them understand the world around them.
 They learn about how Science affects their lives today and what discoveries will mean for their future.

-The subject is very much practical based and pupils learn to work together to solve problems by designing experiments and carrying them out.
-Science is taught in our modern, spacious, well-equipped Science Room.
-Out-door investigations take place in The Abbey’s grounds including in the Nature Area, with its system of pond and steams, teaming with life.
-Pupils are also taken to Carlton Marshes to study ecology and habitat.
+The subject is very much practical based and pupils learn to work collaboratively to solve problems by designing experiments and carrying them out.
+Science is taught in our modern, spacious, well-equipped Science Room, out-door investigations also take place in The Abbey’s grounds.

-As this area is blessed with numerous sites of historical importance, their learning is further enhanced by trips to places such as Sutton Hoo, Colchester Castle, Hedingham Castle, Kentwell Hall and Audley End.
+As East Anglia and Essex have numerous sites of historical importance, the children’s learning is further enhanced by educational trips to places such as; Sutton Hoo, Colchester Castle, Hedingham Castle and Audley End.

 At the Abbey, we recognise that music has a profound impact on a child’s development and our curriculum is designed to inculcate a love of music in all students in an environment where all can achieve and the most able will excel.
 All pupils increase their musical awareness and talent, self-confidence, creativity and sense of achievement.

-Pupils develop the skills of performing, appraising and reviewing music from the Middle Ages through to the twentieth century, enjoying many cross-curricular links with humanities during the process.
-For example, when studying the Tudors in History, pupils study music of the Renaissance with a particular focus on English Elizabethan music.
+Pupils develop the skills of performing, appraising and reviewing music from a wide range of contrasting eras, enjoying many cross-curricular links with different subjects during the process.
+For example, when studying the Egyptians in History, pupils study musical influences that Ancient Egyptian music has in our world today.
 Other links include studying early Twentieth Century music and the impact of war whilst studying the two World Wars in English and History.
 Our exploration of music from other cultures (Chinese, African, Balinese and Indian) also relates to the wider curriculum; pupils study African Drumming whilst studying Africa in Geography.
 Pupils also study the folk tradition of the British Isles which links into History and English.

 Pupils explore how music is created through a range of projects, from building their own instruments, learning about the science of music to playing a wide range of classroom percussion instruments exploring timbre, colour and musical effects.

-Through our Physical Education and Sports curricula we aim to provide opportunities for our pupils to become physically confident in a way which supports their health and fitness, and to excel in competitive sport.
-Competing in sport also helps build character and embed values such as fairness and respect.
+Through our Physical Education (PE) and sports curricula we aim to provide opportunities for all of our pupils to become physically confident in a way which supports their health, fitness and enables them to excel in competitive sport.
+Competing in sport also helps to build character and embed values such as fairness and respect.

 Pupils are taught to design, write and debug programs to accomplish specific goals.
 They use logic to explain how simple algorithms work.
 They are taught how computer networks, such as the internet, work and how to use search technologies effectively.
 Pupils are taught to use technology safely, respectfully and responsibly.

-Computing lessons take place in the Computing Room and tablets are available for use in Computing lessons and for independent research in all other curriculum areas.
+Computing lessons take place in the Computer Room and tablets are available for use in Computing lessons and for independent research in all other curriculum areas.

-Pupils use programs such as Scratch, a visual based programming language which enables them to learn to work in algorithms, and Lego Mindstorms where robots are guided around a Martian landscape.
+In years 3 and 4 pupils use programs such as Scratch, a visual based programming language which enables them to learn to work in algorithms as well as taking part in a touch typing course.